 One of this Class A motorhome’s best features is Newmar’s Comfort Drive™ adaptive steering.
 The technology makes the rig easier to control and results in an overall smoother, more comfortable drive.

-The RV is also equipped with several luxuries and amenities, including multiple sleeping areas and bathrooms, a convection oven, a residential-style fridge, and several entertainment features.
+The RV is also equipped with several luxuries and accessories, including multiple sleeping areas and bathrooms, a convection oven, a residential-style fridge, and several entertainment features.

 The Dutch Star is spacious with beautifully crafted finishes and décor options.
 Optional add-ons include extra storage, an OnGuard™ Collision Mitigation Adaptive Cruise System, and four 100-watt solar panels, to name a few.

-Best of all, the Dutch Star is one of the more affordable options for vehicles of its class, which means you get top-notch quality at an excellent price.
+Best of all, the Dutch Star is one of the more affordable options for vehicles of its class, and that's why it wins our best overall Class A motorhome.

 Entegra Coach Aspire